JiyaBera/summerinternship2024_D23IT163/README.md

 7/6/2024 - 8/6/2024
 -> Included the requested components in the admin panel and had meet with HR for the review.

+10/6/2024 - 11/6/2024
+-> After getting the reiwed from the HR the changes have been made.

+12/6//2024
+-> Had made final changes in the admin panel.

+13/6/2024
+-> Had a final meetup with the sir for all the updates and changes.